ricardoues/data_modeling_with_cassandra/README.md

 # Project Overview

-In this project, you will apply what you have learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
-To complete the project, you will need to model your data by creating tables in Apache Cassandra to run queries.
-You are provided with part of the ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.
+In this project, we will apply what we have learned on data modeling with Apache Cassandra and complete an ETL pipeline using Python.
+To complete the project, we will need to model your data by creating tables in Apache Cassandra to run queries.
+We have developed an ETL pipeline that transfers data from a set of CSV files within a directory to create a streamlined CSV file to model and insert data into Apache Cassandra tables.

 # Files
 The project has the following files:

-*
+* Project_1B.ipynb: an jupyter notebook file that contains the python code of the project.
+* images: folder containing an image shown in the Project_1B.ipynb notebook.
+* event_data: folder containing CSV files on user activity on the app.
 * README.md: provides discussion on your project.

+# How to run the project

+You must have Apache Cassandra 3.11 or greater installed in your computer, moreover you must have Python 3.5 or greater installed in your computer.
+In the file requirements.txt there is a list of the packages that you must install in your computer in order to run the codes properly.